CatAndCastle/WellOfMemories/README.md

 **assume all the slides render on the first try

 ## Limitations ##
-* Lambda: allows up to 1000 concurrent lambda functions at a time.
+* Lambda: allows up to 1000 concurrent lambda functions running at a time.
 * DynamoDB: 5 reads, 10 writes per second.
 May need to increase the number of writes, or have it scale dynamically based on your traffic.